Kangaru High School

-Kangaru School, formerly known as Government African School Kangaru and Kangaru High School, is an all boys high school located in the Embu County, Kenya.
+Kangaru School, formerly known as Government African School Kangaru and Kangaru High School, is an all boys high school situated along the Embu-Meru highway in Embu, Kenya.
 It was built by the first missionaries that arrived in Kenya during the colonialism in the 1920s.
 It was rebuilt in 1947 by Sir Robin Wainright on a Harambee basis.
 It is one of the oldest schools in the country.
 There is a nearby village called Kangaru which is probably where the name comes from.
-There is a river close to the school, the Rupingazi River.
+There is a river close to the school, the Kapingazi River.
 The school is popularly referred to as Kangach.